Calestial2/Txtmax/README.md

 ## Supported Languages

-Supports Popular Programming Language (Low Level and High Level of such many categories) and many Functional Languages and Many Old Languages that are still used today and Game Engine Language and Educational Languages and Many Rare Less common language
+Supports Many Popular Programming Language (Low Level and High Level of such many categories) and many Functional Languages and Many Old Languages that are still used today and Game Engine Language and Educational Languages and Many Rare Less common language

 Supports: